What Is Radicular Pain?

 What Does Radicular Pain Feel Like?

-People with radicular pain will often have a back pain differential diagnosis of radicular syndrome—radicular pain caused by irritated or compressed nerves.
+People with radicular pain will often have a back pain differential diagnosis of radicular syndrome, which is radicular pain caused by irritated or compressed nerves.
 Radicular symptoms may manifest due to a herniated disc or degenerative changes in the spine.

 Radicular Pain vs. Radiculopathy: What’s the Difference?

-Radicular pain and radiculopathy can occur independently or simultaneously.
-Medical professionals tend to use the terms interchangeably, and while they do have their differences, treatment methods tend to be the same.
+Radicular pain and radiculopathy can occur independently or at the same time.
+Medical professionals tend to use the terms interchangeably.
+While they do have their differences, treatment methods tend to be the same.

 Types of Radicular Pain

 The lumbar area consists of the vertebrae labeled one through five situated between the chest and the sacrum.
 The condition tends to manifest as pain, numbness, and weakness in the buttock and leg.
 It’s often caused by spinal nerve root compression.